Florian-BACHO/EvSpikeSim/README.md

 ```
 The `add_fc_layer` method adds a fully-connected layer of LIF neurons to the network.
 It takes four arguments:
-- the number of inputs of the layer (unsigned integer)
+- the number of inputs to the layer (unsigned integer)
 - the number of neurons in the layer (unsigned integer)
 - the synaptic time constant $\tau_s$ in seconds (floating point)
 - the threshold $\vartheta$ of the neurons (floating point)